Mark an der Sann: Territory

 From the 14th to the 16th century, the area on the right bank of the Sava was known as the Windic March (or Slovene March), while the left bank became known as the County of Cilli (Celje) from 1341 to 1456.
 In the early modern period, the former was fully incorporated into the Duchy of Carniola, and the latter into the Duchy of Styria, completing a long process of dismembering of the former March that began in the 12th century.

 History

 By 895 there was already a "Mark an der Sawe", although whether it included the entire Savinja valley is unclear.

 Old Souna

 The first recorded mention of the Savinja county (Sann-Grafschaft) is on 24 October 980, when Emperor Otto II granted count Willihalm the entirety of his royal possessions in "Rachwin's county" between the Dobritsch mountains north of Heilenstein/Polzela near Cilli, Stenitz southeast of Weitenstein near Lindeck and Wresen southwest of Weitenstein for his faithful service.

 The march was subordinate to the Duchy of Bavaria until 1002, and then the Duchy of Carinthia.

-During the second phase of colonisation the possessions of the Archbishopric of Salzburg, which already included Rann an der Save in Carolingian times, were confirmed by Emperors Otto II and Otto III.
+During the second phase of colonisation the possessions of the Archdiocese of Salzburg, which already included Rann an der Save in Carolingian times, were confirmed by Emperors Otto II and Otto III.